 For Thanksgiving, how about this delicate Cranberry Orange Whiskey Cocktail?
 This Pear Vodka Cocktail is another favorite, as well as this warming Hot Apple Cider Cocktail.
 You can't go wrong with either!

 This apple pear martini is fall in a cocktail!

 - 3 oz fresh apple or pear juice

 - 2 oz apple cider

 - 1 oz cinnamon simple syrup (instructions below)

 - 2 oz Pear Vodka

-- Rim: 4 tbsp coarse sugar, 1 tsp cinnamon
+- Rim: 4 tablespoon coarse sugar, 1 teaspoon cinnamon

 Cinnamon Simple Syrup: